arazd/MicroscopyGAN/README.md

 ```bash
 python train_cGAN.py --batch_size=100 --num_iters=3000 --num_gpu=2 --images_limit=50
 ```
 You can vary images_limit to experiment with different limited data settings.
-For the paper we reported results for images_limit=10.
+For the paper we reported results with images_limit=10.

 Once training has started, a folder named *Microscopy_cGAN_results* will appear and training results will be saved there.